2013 - 2014

 Excluded (these are not counted for Emergency HEAP resource test):

-10. HERR and other furnace Assistance, Weatherization Assistance Program, EmPower NY, Lifeline
+10. Heating Equipment Repair or Replacement (HERR) and other furnace Assistance, Weatherization Assistance Program, EmPower NY, Lifeline

 HERR Documentation Requirements: